Tattletales

 Tattletales was the afternoon companion show to Match Game on CBS, airing immediately afterwards at 4 PM Eastern.
 In 1975, it was moved to 11 AM Eastern, then to 3:30 PM eight weeks later (after a jostling of shows, which put Match Game at 3 PM), then back to 4 PM, and finally it lived its last four months at 10 AM.
 A syndicated nighttime edition aired for the 1977-78 season.
 CBS brought Tattletales back on January 18, 1982 after a series of 4 PM shows failed to click.
 That series ran to June 1, 1984.

-The show had its very beginnings in 1963, where it was being developed for NBC as It Had To Be You.
+The show had its very beginnings in 1966, where it was piloted for NBC as It Had to Be You.
 It was shelved but was dusted off in 1969 as He Said, She Said, hosted by Joe Garagiola.
 In 1973, the format was revived again, this time under the name Celebrity Match Mates, with Gene Rayburn as host.
 However, Gene landed CBS's Match Game revival, so the job went to Bert Convy and the show renamed Tattletales.

 Contents |